The Pupil Premium Strategy at St. Peter’s Roman Catholic High School reflects the whole school strategy.

 We are committed to equity and social mobility, ensuring that all students have access to the best of school experiences whatever their starting points and circumstances.
 We aim to develop in our students a sense of social responsibility as citizens, confidence as individuals and strive to ensure that they are happy and successful learners both at school and in their future working environment.

 We want our students to be ready to learn and ready for work.

 St. Peter’s serves the Catholic community in Gloucester, Forest of Dean, Cheltenham and Stroud districts.
 There are 1535 students on roll.
 Over 24% of our students qualify for the Pupil Premium.
 In the past few years, we have seen the attainment gap widen between our disadvantaged students and their non-disadvantaged peers.
 This has prompted a rigorous review of our Pupil Premium strategy.

-To support our students we focus on developing positive relationships in order to personalise their learning experience.
-Following extensive research (for example from the EEF), sharing good practice with other schools and a Pupil Premium review conducted in March 2018 by Marc Rowland from the Rosendale Research School, we have continued to monitor closely ‘interventions’ in school and focus on the individual needs of our students.
-We will follow this up by inviting Marc to revisit our school to conduct another review in October 2019.
+To support our students, we focus on developing positive relationships in order to personalise their learning experience.
+Following extensive research (for example from the EEF), sharing good practice with other schools and a Pupil Premium review conducted in October 2019 by Marc Rowland from the Rosendale Research School, we have continued to monitor closely ‘interventions’ in school and focus on the individual needs of our students.
+We will follow this up by inviting Marc to revisit our school to conduct another review in March 2022.

 These actions have helped us consider their barriers to learning.
 As a result, our Pupil Premium strategy will focus on the following key areas:

 Priority 1: Teaching and learning

 Good teaching is especially important for pupils with disadvantaged backgrounds.